Growing Tomatoes in a Greenhouse

 Consistency is the secret to perfect tomatoes.

-Water thoroughly after planting.
+Watering: Water thoroughly after planting.
 Tomatoes hate erratic watering.
-If the soil dries out and is then flooded, the fruit will swell too fast and the skin will split.
-Maintain a regular schedule—some growers prefer letting the soil surface dry out slightly between waterings in the early weeks to encourage deep root growth, but consistency is key once fruit sets.
+If the compost dries out and is then flooded, fruit swells too fast and the skin splits.

-Start feeding with a commercial high-potash liquid feed (like Tomorite) or a homemade comfrey tea once the first truss of fruit has set (when you see tiny green tomatoes).
-Do not feed before this, or you will just get lots of leafy growth and no fruit.
+Feeding: Start feeding with a high-potash liquid feed once the first truss of fruit has set.
+Tomorite or homemade comfrey tea both work well.
+Wait until you see tiny green tomatoes forming.
+Do not feed before this point.
+Early feeding produces leafy growth and no fruit.

 Extending the Season: Winter Growing

-One of the biggest benefits of a greenhouse is the "late shift."
-As autumn approaches and outdoor plants are killed by early frosts, your greenhouse tomatoes can keep going.
+One of the biggest benefits of a greenhouse is the late shift.
+As autumn arrives and outdoor plants are killed by early frosts, your greenhouse tomatoes keep producing.

-To get the most out of October and November, consider using greenhouse heaters.
-A simple paraffin heater or a thermostatically controlled electric fan heater can keep the night-time temperature within that crucial 15–18°C range, allowing the final trusses to ripen on the vine.
+To get the most from October and November, consider using greenhouse heaters.
+A simple paraffin heater or thermostatically controlled electric fan heater keeps night temperatures within the 15–18°C range.
+This allows the final trusses to ripen on the vine.

-If you are planning for a fall or winter crop, natural light levels in the UK won't be enough.
-As noted in our original guide, you will need to supplement natural light with grow lights timed to operate 12-16 hours per day.
-High-pressure sodium (HPS) lights are a traditional choice for flowering/fruiting, though modern full-spectrum LEDs are now highly effective and energy-efficient.
+Lighting for late crops: For an autumn or winter crop, UK natural light will not be enough.
+Supplement with grow lights timed to run 12–16 hours per day.
+High-pressure sodium (HPS) lights suit flowering and fruiting.
+Modern full-spectrum LEDs are equally effective and more energy-efficient.

 Frequently Asked Questions